 Homestead Stables Kinnon & Co.

 There’s nothing more Australian than taking a tub in the open air.
-Think Young Einstein but with way more elegance and without the dirty dishes!
-Okay, so maybe not anything like Young Einstein.
-The stunning outside claw-foot baths at Kinnon & Co. are just one of the many highlights of the self-catered, 4 ½ star Homestead Stables.
+The stunning outside claw-foot baths at Kinnon & Co. are just one of the many highlights of the self-catered, 4 ½ star Homestead Stables in Longreach, Queensland.
 They allow you to relax while still enjoying all the wonder and beauty of your magical surrounds.

 Karijini Eco Retreat